mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 One of the clearest benefits of separating the handshake protocol from the record protocol is that the handshake can be performed out-of-band from the application's data transfer.
 This should essentially reduce the number of RTTs required before being able to send data by the full length of the handshake (which is commonly 1 or 2 RTTs in the best cases for TLS 1.2 and IKEv2, potentially more if cookie challenges or extended authentication are required).

 To avoid long-lived transport connections that wouldn't be actively used, and thus would be vulnerable to timeouts on NATs or firewalls, an obvious approach to separating the handshake and record protocols is to use different transport connections for the early handshake and the data transfer.
 However, this approach of using separate connections will not always save RTTs if the handshake and data transfer are back-to-back.
 Each connection may require its own transport protocol handshake, and if the data transfer must wait for two transport protocols to establish and the cryptographic handshake to be finished before sending, then it may experience higher latency.
-Implementations SHOULD avoid this by either allowing the handshake and record protocols to share a single transport connection or open two connections in paralell when the handshake protocol has not pre-fetched keys.
-Latency benefits, however, can even be achieved when ensuring that this scenario does not occur by always having the handshake protcol refresh the keys whenever old ones are near expiry.
+Implementations SHOULD avoid this by either allowing the handshake and record protocols to share a single transport connection or open two connections in parallel when the handshake protocol has not pre-fetched keys.
+Latency benefits, however, can even be achieved when ensuring that this scenario does not occur by always having the handshake protocol refresh the keys whenever old ones are near expiry.

 ## Protocol Flexibility